Programming-Club-22-23-Interlake-HS/seekhna/README.md

 Our organization includes:
 Aarnav Bhat, Rahul Peesa, Aaryan Barjatya, Arya Kashyap, William Xu, Daniel Nguyen, Devaj Krishnakumar, Ariel Khais, Arnav Kognati, Shachar Bal Tal, Samuel Kong and Yash Mathur.
 Seekhna is a learning platform designed for students and teacher which allows students and teachers to use and create study tools to help them learn.
+To run the program download open in browser extension in Vscode and use shortcut Alt + Shift + B to see changes.